 Of these, left traffic (RHD) countries are:

-It seems curious so many left traffic (RHD markets) at this time.
+The initial push into so many left traffic (RHD markets) is a curious move.
 Macau, Singapore and Nepal will receive the Atto 3 at a similar time.
-Yet, Thailand, another left traffic country that is even getting its own BYD factory, is starting with the Atto 2, with the Atto 3 to follow later.
+Yet, Thailand, another left traffic country that is even getting its own BYD factory, is starting with the Dolphin (Atto 2?), with the Atto 3 to follow later.

 With an availability of 1,500 cars per month, although for larger countries this sounds a small number, it will be a very significant performance relative to numbers in Australia.

-Yes, the MG ZS EV broke into this price point in late 2020, but for perspective, the MG sold 1,300 units in 2021, while the Atto 3 is selling on pre-orders at 10x that rate over its 1st quarter, and if the level is maintained could, over the next year, outsell the Tesla model 3, which as one car represented 70% of the EV market for Australia in 2021.
+Yes, the MG ZS EV broke into this price bracket in late 2020, but for perspective, the MG sold 1,300 units in 2021 (although total MG sales including ICE were 39,000), while the Atto 3 is selling on pre-orders at 10x that rate over its 1st quarter, and if the level is maintained, over the next year, would exceed current sales level of the Tesla model 3, which as one car, represented 70% of the EV market for Australia in 2021.
 Even though Australia is very early on EV adoption, taking 1st place from Tesla in a western market would be a huge PR win.

 Why Australia and A Strange Mix Other Markets?